 I believe the sites and services we use online should be open about what information is collected and how it is used.
-In spite of some nonsense having been written about privacy threats, that’s not as creepy as it sounds because some information is needed just to make the internet work.
+In spite of some nonsense having been written about privacy threats, collecting information like this is not as creepy as it sounds because some information is needed just to make the internet work.
 For example, this page mentions your IP address.
 That’s the way the internet gets pages, music and video to your computer, phone or TV (depending on what you’ve connected).
 Without that address the internet won’t work so it has to be passed around a little bit.

 The internet is also global which means it might not always be obvious where this information is going.
-For example, although I was born an live in the UK, the machines that hold this site are physically in the United States.
-I use services from Google which is headquartered there.
+For example, although I was born and live in the UK, the machines that hold this site are physically in the United States.
+I also use some services from Google which is headquartered there.
 So, some information passes through them.

 So, in the spirit of letting you know what this site does – and doesn’t – do this page aims to explain it all as clearly as possible.
 If it’s not clear then I want to know.
 Tell me @curns.

 The curnow.org website does not need to collect nor store your personal data in any way.
 You can use this site without sharing any personal information.